FAQs

 The mission of the U.S. Department of State is twofold.
 Also known as the State Department, this institution represents American foreign policy abroad.
 The State…

-To be successful, diplomats must listen carefully to what their counterparts say and find points of agreement that may overcome those of disagreement.
-And they need to enter discussions with a clear goal and strategy of what can be exchanged to reach an agreement.
-In negotiating, diplomats often use rewards—such as the promise of new trade, an arms sale, or shipments of food—to encourage an agreement.
-When diplomatic interests collide, and a deadlock ensues, negotiators might threaten sanctions—such as restricting trade or travel, halting financial assistance, or an embargo—to persuade the other parties to accept an agreement.
+To be successful, diplomats must enter discussions with a clear goal and strategy of what can be exchanged to reach an agreement.
+They also have to listen carefully to what their counterparts say and find ways to agree or compromise.
+In negotiating, diplomats often use rewards—such as the promise of a new trade deal, an arms sale, or shipments of food—to encourage an agreement.

-The final result of negotiations is usually a formal written communique or agreement that spells out the actions and responsibilities of each side.
-The most well-known is, of course, the treaty, a formal, written agreement between sovereign states or between or among countries and international organizations.
-In the United States, treaties are negotiated through the executive branch, which includes the Department of State.
-Once the negotiators have accepted the terms of the treaty, the president sends the treaty to the U.S. Senate for its “advice and consent” on ratification or endorsement.
+In the United States, treaties are negotiated through the executive branch, which includes the U.S. Department of State.
+Once the negotiators have accepted the terms of the treaty, the president sends the treaty to the U.S. Senate for its advice and consent on ratification or endorsement.
 If the Senate approves, the treaty is returned to the White House for the president’s signature.
-Many other countries have similar procedures for ratifying agreements, and it may be many years before a treaty might be signed and implemented.
-While the United States signed a Treaty of Peace with Japan in 1951 after World War II, it did not settle terms of peace with Germany until reunification in 1991, partly because Germany was divided at the end of the war.
+Many other countries have similar procedures for ratifying agreements.